 4. Cats Are Opportunistic Eaters

-Competition with other pets can happen frequently if there are more than one animal in the house.
+In addition to this, competition with other pets can happen if there are more than one animal in the house.
 Cats should have separate feeding bowls in order to avoid aggression.
-But some cats tend to eat the food on other cats’ bowl once they finished theirs.
-This is often called “fat cat syndrome”.
-You should give each of your cats own spaces if you own two or more.
+But some cats tend to eat the food on other cat’s bowl once they have finished theirs.
+You should give each of your cat its own space if you own two or more.

 5. Health Problems

-Generally, a sudden boost in appetite is a sign of another problem in cats.
+A change in appetite for no reason should always be investigated by a veterinarian as it could be a sign of ill-health.
 If your cat always seems to be hungry but doesn’t gain weight, it can be very alarming.
-The extreme and frequent hunger of your cat might be associated with the following conditions:
+The extreme and frequent hunger of your cat could potentially be associated with the following conditions:

 - Parasite Infestation

-Hyperthyroidism in cats is characterized by the overproduction of a thyroid hormone called thyroxine.
-Excessive thyroxine causes an increase in metabolism which leads to weight loss and a boost of appetite.
-It is a common condition in old cats around 12 to 13 years old.
+Hyperthyroidism in cats is characterized by the overproduction of a thyroid hormone, called thyroxine, by an overactive thyroid gland.
+Excessive thyroxine causes an increase in metabolism which leads to weight loss and an increased appetite.
+It is a common condition in older cats.

 - Inflammatory Bowel Disease (IBD)

 IBD is type of gastrointestinal disease caused by a reaction to certain proteins in a cat’s diet.
 The body thinks these proteins are ‘foreign’ and therefore reacts to them as if they are harmful.
 However, the intestinal linings become infiltrated with numerous inflammatory cells, which in itself is harmful.
 T

 here are several different types of IBD and the most common in cats is eosinophilic inflammatory bowel disease.
 Because of this condition, the body struggles to absorb the nutrients through the intestinal wall into the blood.
 As a result, even though the cat is eating food, it is not using it, and the body will become hungry as it needs more energy and nutrients.